MaxDZ8/CollaborativeGroupOrder/README.md

 It also doubled as monster database and XP tracker ok.

 So, think about it.
 If you happen to know something similar, I'd like to see it too.

+# A last update (28 Aug 2020)
+I've neglected the 'archive' button long enough.
+Today I removed an old branch name related to slavery.
+I think this is an excellent occasion to hit that button as well.